Washington's Pet Insurance Industry

 Joseph Lieberman’s words, “I’m going to be stubborn on this,” must be giving Harry Reid heartburn.

-Lieberman may caucus with the Democrats, but he’s more than willing to go his own way — ...
+Lieberman may caucus with the Democrats, but he’s more than willing to go his own way — especially when it comes to ...

 Kudos to Mickey Kaus (and one of his alert readers, cited below) for pointing out that the media’s interpretation of the recent CBO estimate of the impact of the Reid bill on insurance premiums is totally off-base: